 1. INTRODUCTION

 Pregnancy, though physiological, carries inherent risks.
-Left unmanaged, complications can escalate to severe maternal morbidity or death.
-Early detection of physiological abnormalities has proven effective in preventing such outcomes.
+If left unmanaged, complications can escalate to severe maternal morbidity or death.
+Early detection of physiological abnormalities has proven effective in preventing such outcomes reference.
 In this context, early warning systems like the Modified Early Obstetric Warning Score (MEOWS) have emerged as valuable tools, enabling timely interventions by tracking vital signs and escalating care when necessary.

-Despite global improvements in maternal health, with a 44% reduction in mortality between 1990 and 2015, maternal deaths remain high—approximately 830 women die daily, predominantly in developing countries.
+Despite global improvements in maternal health, with a 44% reduction in mortality between 1990 and 2015, maternal deaths remain high, approximately 830 women die daily, predominantly in developing countries.
 India, despite advancements in maternal care, continues to face significant challenges.
 With a maternal mortality rate of 97 per 100,000 live births, issues such as inadequate healthcare infrastructure, especially in rural areas, and the rise in non-communicable diseases like hypertension and diabetes exacerbate risks during pregnancy. , These systemic gaps highlight the need for reliable, easy-to-use clinical tools like MEOWS.

 India’s demographic and epidemiological transitions are reshaping maternal health profiles.
-Increasing urbanization and lifestyle shifts have led to rising incidences of gestational hypertension, diabetes, and other metabolic disorders that complicate pregnancies.
+Increasing urbanization and lifestyle shifts have led to rising incidences of gestational hypertension, diabetes, and other metabolic disorders that complicate pregnancies reference.
 Simultaneously, rural populations continue to suffer from poor access to quality maternal care.
 These dual challenges demand proactive risk identification strategies.
 MEOWS is designed to address this gap.
 Its simplicity, adaptability, and predictive utility make it suitable even in resource-limited settings, supporting timely referrals and early interventions by healthcare workers.

 Early identification and prompt management of deteriorating maternal conditions is crucial.
 The MEOWS chart was recommended by the Confidential Enquiry into Maternal and Child Health for this very purpose.
 It allows bedside assessment of pregnant and postpartum women through color-coded indicators, triggering urgent clinical reviews and interventions as necessary.